-6.3 Efficiency of EXstream
+6.3 Efficiency of XStream

-We further evaluate the efficiency of EXstream.
-Our main result shows that our implementation is highly efficient: with 2000 concurrent monitoring queries, triggered explanation analysis returns explanations within half a minute and affects the performance only slightly, delaying events processing by only 0.4 second on average.
-Additional details are available at [27].
+We further evaluate the efficiency of XStream.
+Our main result shows that our implementation is highly efficient: with 2000 concurrent monitoring queries, triggered explanation analysis returns explanations within a minute and affects the performance only slightly, delaying events processing by less than 1 second.
+Additional details are available at Sec C.